Museum Kunstpalast, Dusseldorf

 23 September 2012 – 13 January 2013

-While photography made possible for painting, its emancipation from the traditional image function about 100 years ago, photography in the age of digital media seems to be able to emancipate itself from merely reproducing what it has seen by way of reportage.
-Although Andreas Gursky, as a photographer, also assumes a concrete visual experience, the actual artistic process in the studio only results from a review of the image quality of the collected material: on the computer, of course, reality is not corrected to an idealized appearance, but it makes a picture that delivers this reality.
-The result reveals tht Andreas Gursky dealt intensively with pictorial concepts of painting in this process of figuration: the interior of a liquid tank in “Qatar” (2012) by highlighting the alignment lines as a tunnel-like golden vault.
-The viewer is attracted by associations with perspective constructions in Renaissance painting.
-If movement blurring occurs in the work “Tokyo, Stock Exchange” (1990), then Gursky corrects it later in the creative phases, including the “Qatar” motif: the digital revision leads to a higher degree of precision in the depth of field.
-The slats of the golden-shimmering metal wall seem to become independent; they become obscure on the edges and dissolve at the edges of the picture even in soft lines with gentle curvy turns.
+While photography paved the way for the emancipation of painting from its traditional image function about 100 years ago, photography in the digital media age seems to be able to emancipate itself from merely reproducing what it has seen by way of reportage.
+Andreas Gursky is one artist who records actual visual experiences .
+The artistic process in the studio only is limited to a review of the image quality of the collected material.
+Reality is not manipulated to an idealized appearance in a computer.
+The pictures themselves are able to delivers the idealized reality.
+The result reveals how Andreas Gursky dealt intensively with pictorial concepts of painting in this process of figuration.
+The interior of a liquid tank in “Qatar” (2012) was made by highlighting the alignment lines of a golden vault.
+The photo is arresting with associations to Renaissance perspective constructions.
+The movement blurring we see in “Tokyo, Stock Exchange” (1990), is also improved in this series.
+His digital revision leads to a more precise depth of field.
+The slats of the shimmering metal wall seem to jump out of the composition.
+They become obscure and gradually dissolve on the edges of the picture through soft lines with gentle curves.

-In the two rooms for temporary exhibitions of the Düsseldorf Museum Kunstpalast Andreas Gursky has arranged a work overview with 60 works from the early 1980s to the present day, although not chronologically, but nevertheless so that his artistic development in this period is well traceable.
-In terms of content, he was very interested in the uniformity of certain social situations and structures in architecture and landscape.
-In the stock market motive, e.g. all white shirts or dark suits, and along with the bright desk surfaces, these light and dark sections condense into a black and white weave as a basic pattern of image composition.
-Similarly, when picking up a basketwork in the Vietnamese “Nha Trang” (2004), the orange shirts of the workforce spread across the canvas like a rhythmic ornament.
-Here, the photographer sees a painterly look, which leads to a visual aesthetic in the further process, with which Gursky consciously distinguishes himself from the photojournalistic photo reportage.
-This is also clearly evident in the recordings of car racing circuits and the Tour de France, where the focus is not on the sporting spectacle, but on the asphalt runway, which stretches across the scene as a broad, curvy-dynamic line and in color with the immediate landscape Environment contrasts.
+Gursky seemed more interested in the affinities of certain social situations and architectural structures.
+In the stock market series, all the people wear white shirts or dark suits and the bright surfaces of desks form light and dark sections which weave a basic pattern of image composition.
+The same goes with orange shirts of Vietnamese basket weavers spread across the canvas in “Nha Trang” (2004), .
+The photographer sees a painterly character that informs his visual aesthetic and artistic process.
+In this manner, Gursky consciously distinguishes himself from photojournalistic reportage.
+This is also evident in the photographs of car racing circuits and the Tour de France, where the focus is not on the sporting spectacle but on the asphalt runway.
+It stretches across the scene as a broad, dynamic curve that contrasts with the landscape.

-Where the sports or event photographer often selects an individual motif based on the criterion of the optimal news value for the publication from an almost cinematic sequence of quick snapshots, the photo artist Gursky is concerned with a pictorial construction with the methodical principle of montage: with the recording of the colorful Umbrellas on the beach meet different perspectives.
+Where the sports or event photographer often selects an individual motif based on the criterion of newsworthiness for the publication, quickly examined from a sequence of contact prints, the photographer artist like Gursky is concerned with a pictorial construction with the methodical principle of montage.

-What is already vaguely recognizable here in the work examples of the 1990s in terms of painterly stance then becomes even clearer in the most recent works: In the “Bangkok” series (2011), the white line of water reflection experiences a graphic and painterly alienation.
-However, the subtleties can only be seen when looking at the exhibit in its original size – smaller illustrations in the catalog or on the internet are not enough to replace the intuition of the original in the exhibition even in the digital age.
+What is vaguely recognizable in the work from the 1990s in terms of painterly stance becomes clearer in more recent works: in the “Bangkok” series (2011), the white line of water reflection is rendered with graphic and painterly distinction.
+The subtleties, however can only be seen when looking at the exhibit in its original size–smaller illustrations in the catalog or on the internet are not enough to capture the appeal of the original even with advances in the digital age.